vbuterin/blog/posts/endgame.md

 ### Now, consider one possible long-term future for rollups...

-Imagine that one particular rollup - whether Arbitrum, Optimism, Zksync or something completely new - does a really good job of engineering their node implementation, to the point where it really can do 10,000 transactions per second if given powerful enough hardware.
+Imagine that one particular rollup - whether Arbitrum, Optimism, Zksync, StarkNet or something completely new - does a really good job of engineering their node implementation, to the point where it really can do 10,000 transactions per second if given powerful enough hardware.
 The techniques for doing this are in-principle well-known, and implementations were made by [Dan Larimer](https://medium.com/eosio/eosio-dawn-3-0-now-available-49a3b99242d7) and others many years ago: split up execution into one CPU thread running the unparallelizable but cheap business logic and a huge number of other threads running the expensive but highly parallelizable cryptography.
 Imagine also that Ethereum [implements sharding with data availability sampling](https://hackmd.io/@vbuterin/das), and has the space to store that rollup's on-chain data between its 64 shards.
 As a result, everyone migrates to this rollup.
 What would that world look like?

 <center><br>